Gool Mahomet: Work as a Cameleer

-It is unsure where the couple lived in the years immediately following their marriage but their son, Sallay Mahomet, was born in Coolgardie, Western Australia on 16 September 1911 and the couple would go on to have 5 more children, two more sons and three daughters.
+It is unsure where the couple lived in the years immediately following their marriage but their son, Sallay Mahomet, was born in Coolgardie, Western Australia on 16 September 1911 and the couple would go on to have five more children, two more sons and three daughters.

-In 1913 the family settled at Bummers Creek where they established a market garden at the Afghan settlement where they grew melons, vegetables and dates as well as providing water and wood to the gold miners.
+In 1913 the family settled at Bummers Creek, near Leonora, where they established a market garden at the Afghan settlement where they grew melons, vegetables and dates as well as providing water and wood to the gold miners.

 The family continued to move around the country, travelling across the country by camel on a regular basis, including one trip from Perth to Broken Hill, a distance of almost 3000 km, to visit a sick friend or relative.

-From 1919 to 1934 Mahomet worked for Thomas Elder carrying supplies for his numerous properties until he leased Mulgaria Station, a 363 square mile property, in 1935 where, with motor vehicles taking over, he let his camels free to roam.
+From 1919 to 1934 Mahomet worked for Thomas Elder carrying supplies for his numerous properties until Mahomet leased Mulgaria Station, a 363 square mile property, in 1935 where, with motor vehicles taking over, he let his camels free to roam.
 Eventually, in 1939, he bought the station, with Elder's help, and he began training racehorses.
+Following his death his son Sallay took over the management of the Station before selling it in 1962 to move to Alice Springs where he established the 'Mahomet Trucking Company'.

 Miriam Bebe, Mahomet's wife, never lived at Mulgaria, preferring to stay in Farina and she died of a heart attack on 16 January 1939; she was only 58 years old.